Osteoarthritis (OA) Thumb Base

 Diagnosis

-Diagnosis is made by clinical examination, and x-rays will be required to ascertain the level of arthritis in the joint.
+Diagnosis is made by clinical examination, and x-rays may be required to determine the level of arthritis in the joint.

 What causes OA?

 This condition is most common in women but can affect men.
-Often there is a family history of the condition or it can be as a result of an injury.
+Often there is a family history of the condition or it can be as a result of an injury or overuse.

 Management